Australian non-residential architectural styles: Early Colonial Classical

-Old Colonial Gothic Picturesque
+Early Colonial Gothic Picturesque

 Victorian period ()

 The Victorian period, generally aligned with the reign of Queen Victoria, covers the period from c.
 1840 to c.
 1890 and comprises fifteen styles, all prefaced by the word "Victorian", and are namely, in loose chronological order, Georgian, Regency, Egyptian, Academic Classical, Free Classical, Filigree, Mannerist, Second Empire, Italianate, Romanesque, Byzantine, Academic Gothic, Free Gothic, Tudor, Rustic Gothic, and Carpenter Gothic.

 Victorian Georgian

 An extension and continuation of the Old Colonial Georgian style into the Victorian era.
 Georgian style houses built before c.1840 are characterised as Old Colonial Georgian, while buildings between c.1840 and c.1890 are characterised as Victorian Georgian.
 Both styles are essentially the same, being characterised by symmetrical facades, simple rectangular and prismatic shapes, and orderliness.
 Six and eight paned windows were common.

 Victorian Regency

 As with Victorian Georgian architecture, the Victorian Regency style was a continuation of the Old Colonial Regency style into the Victorian era (c.1840 – c.1890).
 A more elegant and refined form of the Georgian style.